Note: The SORRB Standing Procedures were updated March 9, 2023.

 7.1 Actuarial risk assessments including, but not limited to, STATIC-99R, STATIC-02R, and/or CPORT will be used in conjunction with all available information to assess the risk of all convicted sexual offenders who must be classified per GA Code § 42-1-14.
 A totality of the available information will be used to level each offender.

-7.2 If ten (10) years have elapsed since a sexual offender has been classified by the Board as a Level II offender or a Sexually Dangerous Predator, and such offender has not engaged in any additional criminal conduct of a violent or sexual nature, such offender shall be eligible to petition for re- evaluation of his or her classification.
-Such a petition for re-evaluation shall be made in writing to the Board and the petitioner may submit information to the Board as provided in O.C.G.A. § 42-1-14(a)(2).
+7.2 If ten (10) years have elapsed, and every five (5) years thereafter, since a sexual offender has been classified by the Board as a Level II offender or a Sexually Dangerous Predator, and such offender has not engaged in any additional criminal conduct of a violent or sexual nature, such offender shall be eligible to petition for re-evaluation of his or her classification.
+Such a petition for re-evaluation shall be made in writing to the Board and the petitioner may submit information to the Board as provided in O.C.G.A. § 42-1- 14(a)(2).
 The information submitted by the sexual offender shall be reviewed and the Board shall notify the sexual offender by first class mail of its decision regarding the risk assessment classification and if there are any changes to the original classification.
 The Board shall send a copy of such notification to the Georgia Bureau of Investigation, the Department of Corrections, and Sheriff of the county where the sexual offender resides and sentencing court, if applicable.